 In Years 3 and 4, Principal Study continues to be the main focus, alongside the culmination of the two core learning areas of critical and analytical skills, and Professional Studies 2.
-You also choose from a variety of electives, including specialised work in Principal Study if you achieve the required level, and specialised academic or practical/professional courses.
+You also choose from a variety of electives (see box on the left), including specialised work in Principal Study if you achieve the required level, and specialised academic or practical/professional courses.
+"The teaching staff are professional and supportive towards every student, which is very important in terms of development of my technique and musicianship.
+They also create a safe and encouraging environment for me to achieve my goals and to pursue my career as a professional musician.
+The best thing about studying at Guildball is the huge variety of projects the School offers to students.
+From playing in the Guildball Symphony Orchestra in Barbican Hall to playing in the Opera pit in Silk Street Theatre, the sense of satisfaction from these projects is one of the best feelings you can get here."